 - Master of Applied Politics (MAP): In collaboration with the Ray C. Bliss Institute of Applied Politics, the MAP is one of only a handful of graduate programs in the United States focusing on practical politics and experiential learning.
 The degree is designed for students interested in election campaigns, managing organizations, and other political activities.
 Contact: Dr. David Cohen, firstname.lastname@example.org

 - Juris Doctor/Master of Applied Politics: In collaboration with the School of Law and Ray C. Bliss Institute of Applied Politics, this joint degree allows students to receive both degrees with 18 fewer credits than if they took the program consecutively.
 Contact: Dr. David Cohen, email@example.com

 Admission is granted to students who have met the requirements of The University of Akron Graduate School and the Department of Political Science.
-Applications may be submitted electronically here.

 The admissions package requires:

 - $40 fee for domestic students; $60 fee for international students

 - Official transcripts from all higher education institutions attended

 - For international students only, official scores from the Test of English as a Foreign Language (TOEFL)

 - 3.0 cumulative grade point average at the baccalaureate level